DanielleJadine/Introduction-To-JavaScript/README.md

 -The value of the expression is compared with values of each case.
 -If there is a match , the associated block is executed.
 -If there is no match , the default code block is executed.
+The break keyword
+-When JavaScript reaches a break keyword it breaks out of the switch block,this will stop the execution of inside te block so it is not necessary to break the last case in a switch block the block breaks (ends) there anyway.
+The default keyword
+-The default keyword specifies the code to run if there is no case match however if default is not the last case in the switch block, remember to end the default case with a break.
+Common Code Blocks.
+-Sometimes you will want different switch cases to use the same code .
+Switching Details
+-If multiple cases matches a case value , the first case is selected but if no cases are found the program continues to the default label however if there is no default label found the program continues to the statements after the switch.
+Strict Comparsion
+-Switch cases we use strict comparsion(===) ,the values must be of the same type to match .
+-A strict comparsion can only be ttrue if the perands are of the same type .
+The Window Object
+-The Window object represents a window in a browser , where as an object of window is created automatically by the browser and the window is the object of the browser not an object of JavaScript .
+-JavaScript objects are strings , arrays , date , .etc.